Polar Coding for Non-Stationary Channels

-In this section we show a polarization process for non-stationary channels which combines Ar{\i}kan's polarization transform with proper sorting of the bit-channels at each polarization level.
-In the next section it will be shown how this polarization scheme can be used, in combination with other modifications, to establish a \emph{fast} polarization.
+In this section we show a polarization process for non-stationary channels which combines Ar{\i}kan's polarization transform with a \textit{proper} sorting of the bit-channels at each polarization level.
+In the next section this polarization scheme is used, in combination with other modifications, to establish a \emph{fast} polarization.

 Suppose that a sequence of $N$ channels $\left\{W_i\right\}_{i=1}^{N}$, where $N = 2^n$, is given.
 A straightforward method of applying Ar{\i}kan's polarization transform results in the following process.
 In the first level of polarization, for $i \in [\![N/2]\!]$, $W_{2i-1}$ and $W_{2i}$ are combined and